buu342/N64-NetLib/README.md

 ##### How to host a server:

 Simply launch one of the example servers.
+The example servers all support UPnP, if supported and enabled by your router.
+If it does not, you will need to [forward your ports](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide).
 Check the [Examples folder](https://github.com/buu342/N64-NetLib/tree/main/Examples) for further READMEs.

 ##### How to develop: